agargaro/three.ez/docs/docs/tutorial/index.md

 # Introduction

 `three.ez` is a `TypeScript` library designed to streamline and enhance the development of `three.js` applications. <br />
-It offers a comprehensive suite of user-friendly tools and high-performance features, making it accessible even to beginners. <br />
+It provides a comprehensive suite of user-friendly tools and high-performance features, making it accessible even to beginners. <br />
 With `three.ez`, you'll discover an efficient and robust toolkit for your 3D projects.

 > ℹ️ **Note** <br />